tarikozturk017/Wiki-app/wiki/entries/Flask.md

 #Flask

-Flask is a JS backend library
+Flask is a JS backend library.